ss7m/bread/GUIDE.md

 Set expressions are used to set some value.
 Set expressions take the form `set LVALUE = EXPRESSION`, where `LVALUE` is the name of a variable, an index into an lvalue, or accessing the field of an lvalue.
-Indexing is only valid on lists, and accessing fields is only valid on objects.
+Indexing is valid on lists and dictionaries, and accessing fields is only valid on objects.
 The value of a set expression is the value of the expression on the right hand side of the equals sign.

 ## Begin/End expressions